yindaheng98/Notebook/学习笔记/MyIdeas/TOEFLSpeaking.md

 * 答：I think speakers with controversial opinions should not be prevented from speaking at university.
 Universities are **places for open debate**.
 Students should receive opinions from different directions, which can help them develop **critical thinking** skills in the debates.
 Also, universities have a responsibility to **promote free speech** and **academic freedom**.
 If not, they risk **becoming echo chambers**, and only certain opinions are allowed to be expressed.
 So universities should not limit the speakers to expressing their opinions.

 * 问：Some professors allow students who have not done well on graded assignments during a course to do additional assignments in order to improve their overall course grade.
 Do you think this is a good idea?
 * 答：I think this is a good idea.
-The aim of assignments should not be to **screen the students** but to **stimulate their understanding of the knowledge**.
+The aim of assignments should not be to **filter the students** but to **stimulate their understanding of the knowledge**.
 Students who receive low grades may not fully **comprehend the course content**.
 Therefore, providing additional assignments can be a way to **encourage them to gain a better understanding** of the material.
 Besides, a **low grade doesn't necessarily imply that the student lacks comprehension** of the course material.
 They may only not feel well during the exam or have other issues.
 Additional assignments can **demonstrate their understanding** of the course material.

+* 问：Some people think that schools should assign projects and other work for students to complete over vacation before the beginning of the school year.
+Others think that schoolwork should only be assigned during the actual academic year.
+Which opinion do you agree with?
+* 纲：
+  * 总：表明观点
+  * 分：提前熟悉内容
+    * comprehend the course content
+    * learn more effectively
+  * 分：保持学习状态
+    * stay engaged with academic work
+    * keep minds active
+  * 总：可以使学生准备好新学期
+    * well-prepared for the incoming term
+* 答：
+  * 总：I think assigning projects for students to complete over vacation is a good idea.
+  * 分：First, assigned projects during the vacation would encourage students to **comprehend the course content** before the new term begins, which would help them **learn more effectively** in the incoming term.
+  * 分：Second, when students are given tasks to complete during their vacation time, they are more likely to stay engaged with their academic work and keep their minds active.
+  * 总：Therefore, assigning projects on vacation would make students **well-prepared for the incoming term**, so it is a good idea.

 #### 人际
 #### 工作